info-dpv-intelligence/jobpulse/README.md

             - Limit support
             - Sort field selection
             - Sort direction
          - Create a new job post in the system.
-(Implemented: ✅, Access control and Tests: https://github.com/info-dpv-intelligence/jobpulse/issues/3#issue-3266558186)
+(Functionality Implemented: ✅, Access control and Tests: https://github.com/info-dpv-intelligence/jobpulse/issues/3#issue-3266558186)
       - **job-poster**:
          - List all job posts created by the current poster.
          — Modify the status or visibility of a job post.